micmejia/bible-dump/NKJV/Nehemiah/Neh 5.md

 And I became very angry when I heard their outcry and these words.

 ###### 7
-After serious thought, I rebuked the nobles and rulers, and said to them, "Each of you is [^a]exacting usury from his brother."
-So I [^b]called a great assembly against them.
+After serious thought, I rebuked the nobles and rulers, and said to them, "Each of you is exacting usury from his brother."
+So I called a great assembly against them.

 ###### 8
 And I said to them, "According to our ability we have redeemed our Jewish brethren who were sold to the nations.
 Now indeed, will you even sell your brethren?
 Or should they be sold to us?"
 Then they were silenced and found nothing _to say._